ddennis/Typescript-browserify-npm/README.md

-# Typescript external modules using browserify, npm, tsd and Gulp
+# Typescript external modules using browserify, npm, typings and Gulp
 --------------------------------------------------------------------
 ## What is this
-A project using **Typescript external modules**, compiling to **commonjs** modules and using **browserify** to load the script bundle in the browser. **Tsd** is used for handling typings. tsd install angular --save will make the typings file avlible in the project.
+A project using **Typescript external modules**, compiling to **commonjs** modules and using **browserify** to load the script bundle in the browser. **typings** is used for handling Typescript definition files. tsd install angular --save will make the typings file available in the project.
 If no typings file is found for a npm module, you can add your own like this.

     declare module 'someNpmModule' {